Modern Minimal Perfect Hashing: A Survey: Preliminaries

 \section{Preliminaries}

-In this section, we explain general tools and technique that we need later in the paper.
+In this section, we explain general tools and techniques that we need later in the paper.
 We also highlight basic building blocks that are used in almost every MPHF construction.